ruuda/blog/posts/on-benchmarking.md

 the approximation can be acceptable.

 Under the above assumptions,
-we can apply Welch’s t-test to measured data to obtain a _p-value_: the probability of an observation at least as extreme as the actual data, under the assumption that the null hypothesis is true.
+we can apply Welch’s t-test to obtain a _p-value_: the probability of an observation at least as extreme as the actual data, under the assumption that the null hypothesis is true.
 If that probability is small, we reject the null hypothesis,